Skip to Content

 Sumac Cucumbers

-Pair crisp cucumber slices with tangy sumac, fresh parsley, lemon, and a generous helping of olive oil to make fresh Persian sumac cucumbers.
-And for all you cucumber lovers, try cucumber beet salad or cucumber carrot salad!
+Pair crisp cucumber slices with tangy sumac, fresh parsley, lemon juice, and a generous helping of olive oil to make fresh sumac cucumbers.
+And for all you cucumber lovers, try cucumber beet salad and cucumber carrot salad!

 Ingredients You’ll Need